Summer Learning

 If my child takes a Foundations course are they guaranteed to pass?

-• No, there are no guarantees.
-Students who take Literacy or Numeracy 8 or 9 will be assessed accordingly and will earn a pass (meeting expectations) or a fail (not meeting expectations).
+• Students who take Literacy or Numeracy 8 or 9 will be assessed accordingly and will earn a pass (meeting expectations) or a fail (not meeting expectations).
 The focus in the Foundations courses is on skill acquisition and refinement – not on grades.

 Can I register my child for the Elementary Summer Learning program?